Yoga and Stretching

 One of the major problems that affect all populations is the ability to walk with age.
 Functional Flexibility offers concepts and instructions how to improve the walking gait to prevent losing the ability to walk in the long-term.

-Functional Flexibility does not include static stretching and incorporates body weight exercises such as squats, hand walks, crawls, lunges, get ups and downs and each exercise can be modified to meet the needs of all class participants.
+Functional Flexibility does not include static stretching and incorporates body weight exercises such as squats, hand walks, crawls, lunges, get ups and downs and each movement can be modified to meet the needs of all class participants.

-These exercises have proven to be very effective for improving flexibility and strength for older adults because they involve dynamic movements of multiple muscle groups, and the body is trained to function as one integrated system.
+These movements have proven to be very effective for improving flexibility and strength for older adults because they involve dynamic movements of multiple muscle groups, and the body is trained to function as one integrated system.

 In addition, functional flexibility class includes ballroom line dancing choregraphed to rumba, merengue and waltz music to complement the development of proper functional flexibility and movement.